akshaychauhan-ac/front-end/css/README.md

         Think of specificity as a score/rank that determines which style declarations are ultimately applied to an element.
-        Start at 0, add 1000 for style attribute, add 100 for each ID, add 10 for each attribute, class or pseudo-class, add 1 for each element name or pseudo-element.
-        1. Equal specificity: the latest rule counts h1 {
+        Start at 0, add 1000 for style attribute, add 100 for each ID, add 10 for each attribute, class or pseudo-class, add 1 for each element name or pseudo-element. o Equal specificity: the latest rule counts h1 {
                 background-color: yellow;
             }
             h1 {
                 background-color: red;
             } // This is picked.
-        2. ID selectors have a higher specificity than attribute selectors div#a {
+        o ID selectors have a higher specificity than attribute selectors div#a {
                 background-color: green;
             } // This is picked.